DavidGCX/CS246-A5/Directory/design.md

   ...
 };
 ```
-Then, instead of inheriting from `HasAbilityTriggered`, the card should override the corresponding `useAbility` method
+Then, instead of inheriting from `HasAbilityTriggered`, the card should override the corresponding `useAbility` method, which will be called inside `play` and `use` method from the `Player` class.
+Together with dynamic_cast, we could have an easy way of checking the ability type of a given card as follows
+And call the appropriate version of `useAbility`

 # Resilience to Change